HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 Regionprops can generate a lot of information on the shape and size of each connected region.
-For now we will focus only on the column headed `area`, which shows the size (in pixels).
+For now we will focus only on the column headed `area`, which shows the size in pixels.

-Let's look more closely at some the extreme values by sorting our table.

-Create a new cell and run:
+Let's sort our table so that it is easier to see the extreme values.

 ``` python
 # Sort the table based on cell size (area)
 sorted_props_df = props_df.sort_values("area")